The academic curriculum focused on translational medicine

 Academic focus

-The academic curriculum covers the reverse process of identifying the causative molecular mechanisms underlying clinical observations and basing further research on these observations.
+The academic curriculum covers the reverse process of identifying the causative molecular mechanisms underlying clinical observations and basing further research on these findings.

 The curriculum is designed to train postdoctoral researchers in:

-- Methods and topics used within translational medicine i.e., omics technologies, management of large data, machine learning, and cell and animal model systems used to bring discoveries forward
+- Methods and topics used within translational medicine, such as omics technologies, management of large data, machine learning, and cell and animal model systems used to bring discoveries forward.

-- Methods used within drug development i.e., identifying a drug target, development, regulation and innovation
+- Methods used within drug development, including identifying a drug target, development, regulation, and innovation.

-- Science communication and media skills, research management and leadership, as well as ethical, legal and organizational challenges faced as a translational researcher.
+- Science communication and media skills, research management and leadership, as well as ethical, legal and organizational challenges faced by translational researchers.

 The Academic Curriculum is overseen by the BRIDGE Executive Educational Committee.